 ClinkNOORD has a relatively more modern taste than Castle Rock.
 You are taken to a more present-day, yet somewhat old-timey Dutch theme.
 Stunning features from the original building built in the 1920’s remain to add a bit of history to the atmosphere.

 A gorgeous atrium, a café, a self-serving kitchen, and many social areas around the hostel are there to make you feel at home.
 Come for the food or the atmosphere or even to trade a book at the hostel book exchange, whatever the reason, you won’t leave disappointed.
+Check out my recommendations for the best places to stay in Amsterdam for more information!

 3 – Athens Backpackers – Greece